Teodoro Cano García

-Teodoro Cano Garcia (born 1932) is an artist from Papantla, Veracruz, Mexico who is best known for his mural work depicting the Totonac culture of his native region in northern Veracruz.
+Teodoro Cano García (born 1932) is an artist from Papantla, Veracruz, Mexico who is best known for his mural work depicting the Totonac culture of his native region in northern Veracruz.
 Cano was discovered by Diego Rivera, who helped Cano as a youth enter the prestigious San Carlos Academy and then employed him as an assistant with the mural work being done at the Ciudad Universitaria in Mexico City.

 Cano painted his first solo mural in 1953, and since then has produced paintings, murals, sculptures, photography, book illustrations and more, including creating a high relief technique with a cement base.
-However, Cano is best known for his mural work which depicts and promotes the Totonac culture, and much of his work can be seen in his hometown, including a monumental sculpture of a Volador dancer overlooking the city.
+However, Cano is best known for his mural work which depicts and promotes the Totonac culture; and much of his work can be seen in his hometown, including a monumental sculpture of a Volador dancer overlooking the city.
 Cano also worked as an academic for over 36 years, recently retiring, but he continues to work as an artist based in Xalapa.

 Preparation

 Cano was born in the small city of Papantla, Veracruz in 1932, and began drawing at a young age.
 When Diego Rivera was in Papantla in 1945, Cano had a chance to meet the famous painter and show him some of his work.
 Impressed, Rivera had the 14-year-old Cano come to Mexico City and work at his home as a personal assistant.
-However, this only lasted four months until Rivera decided that the young man needed formal training.
+However, this arrangement lasted only four months until Rivera decided that the young man needed formal training.
 He contacted then-governor of Veracruz Adolfo Ruiz Cortines to get a scholarship for Cano at the prestigious San Carlos Academy.
 Cano attended the institution from 1947 to 1951 and graduated with honors.

-After graduation, he went back to work with Diego Rivera and José Chávez Morado, who were working on murals at the recently constructed Ciudad Universitaria.
-Cano worked assisting both between 1949 and 1950.
-He mostly assisted with the works located on the Olympic stadium, the main library and the Faculty of Sciences buildings.
+After graduation, he went back to work with Diego Rivera and José Chávez Morado, who were creating murals at the recently constructed Ciudad Universitaria (University City).
+Cano worked assisting both between 1949 and 1950, mostly with the works located on the Olympic stadium, the main library and the Faculty of Sciences buildings.